baldurk/renderdoc/docs/getting_started/quick_start.rst

 When the application exits, if you captured a log it will automatically start to open in the RenderDoc UI.
 If you didn't capture a log then nothing will happen and the RenderDoc UI will be back as it was when you clicked Capture.

 If you made multiple captures you will see a thumbnail list that allows you to open (in the current instance or a new instance to compare side-by-side), save and delete them as you wish.
-You can also access this view while the program is still running, see :doc:`capture_connection` for more information on taking multiple frame captures.
+You can also access this view while the program is still running, see :doc:`../window/capture_connection` for more information on taking multiple frame captures.
 Note however that for the simple use-case, you don't need to worry about this!

 RenderDoc layout
 ----------------